 Applicants must have made or intend to make an application for candidacy for a Masters by Research or PhD in a topic which covers some aspect of industrial relations, policy issues and/or unionism related to Australian tertiary education.
-Applications close in early November.
+Further information is available from NTEU, PO Box 1323, South Melbourne VIC 3205.
+Tel (03) 9254 1910.
+Applications close early November.

-The National Multiple Sclerosis Society of Australia Postgraduate Research Scholarships (L, R)
+The National Multiple Sclerosis Society of Australia Postgraduate Research Scholarships (L,R)

-- Same as NH&MRC scholarship stipends for medical and biomedical graduates - Up to 2 years
+- Same as NHMRC scholarship stipends for medical and biomedical graduates - Up to 2 years

 Scholarships are available to medical graduates (or to appropriately qualified science graduates or health professionals) enrolled in a postgraduate research degree.
-Applications close in mid-July.
+Applications close mid-July.

-The NSW Ministry for the Arts Scholarships (L, R, C)
+The NSW Ministry for the Arts Scholarships (L)